hmans/schnitzelpress/README.md

     heroku apps:create myblog -s cedar

-Now add one of the two available MongoDB addons; both offer free plans.
-You can use either MongoLab or MongoHQ.
-Pick one:
+Now add one of the two available MongoDB addons - MongoLab or MongoHQ.
+Both offer free plans, so you can pick either one:

     heroku addons:add mongolab:starter